-- The Veranda is adults-only venue and has Balinese beds and cocoon chairs.
+- The Veranda is an adults-only venue and has Balinese beds and cocoon chairs.

 - At the Sports Court can be played basketball-volleyball and mini-football.

-- Minigolf and Table tennis are on top deck (called Sports and Family Deck).
+- Minigolf and Table tennis is on the top deck (called Sports and Family Deck).

 Marella Explorer 2 - user reviews and comments